-Sureshchander et al. (2001) raised the question of whether service quality scales such as the SERVQUAL and SERVPERF address the 'critical aspects of customer perceived service quality' in India.
+Sureshchander, Rajendran and Kamalnaban (2001) raised the question of whether service quality scales such as SERVQUAL and SERVPERF address the 'critical aspects of customer perceived service quality' in India.
 This study lends further credence to their argument indicating a high need for basic research into the Indian retail consumer perceptions of service quality.

-The RSQS validity and reliability in the Indian retail setting indicate that the RSQS can be used to assess the overall service levels provided by the store and for tracking changes in overall service levels over a period of time.
+The validity and reliability of RSQS in the Indian retail setting indicate that RSQS can be used to assess the overall service levels provided by the store and for tracking changes in the overall service levels over a period of time.

-But RSQS would help identify only three service areas for focus; a relatively clear dimension of 'Physical aspects', a slightly hazy 'Problem solving' area and one confusing generic dimension of 'Store Policy'.
+However, RSQS would help identify only three service areas for focus - a relatively clear dimension of 'Physical Aspects,' a slightly hazy 'Problem Solving' area, and one confusing generic dimension of 'Store Policy.'
 Even the six sub-dimensions are highly collinear not just within the same dimension but even across different dimensions adding to the haziness of dimensions.
 This severely restricts the usefulness of the scale as a diagnostic tool for providing strategic direction.
-Retailers wanting greater clarity in identifying service areas for improvement will be disappointed with the RSQS hazy dimensions.
+Retailers wanting greater clarity in identifying service areas for improvement will be disappointed with the RSQS's hazy dimensions.

-Retailers and researchers applying multi-dimensional service quality scales developed internationally such as the RSQS to the Indian context are advised to pay special attention to scale adaptation to ensure that the scale has reliable diagnostic ability.
-International retailers planning a foray into India would require careful re-thinking before applying their existing perspectives on service quality gained in other countries to Indian shoppers.
+Retailers and researchers applying multi-dimensional service quality scales developed internationally such as RSQS in the Indian context are advised to pay special attention to scale adaptation to ensure that the scale has reliable diagnostic ability.
+International retailers planning a foray into India would require a careful re-thinking before applying their existing perspectives on service quality gained in other countries to the Indian shoppers.